 Track locations of tokens across macro expansions.
 This allows the compiler to emit diagnostic about the current macro expansion stack when a compilation error occurs in a macro expansion.
 Using this option makes the preprocessor and the compiler consume more memory.
 The level parameter can be used to choose the level of precision of token location tracking thus decreasing the memory consumption if necessary.
-Value '0' of level de-activates this option just as if no '-ftrack-macro-expansion' was present on the command line.
+Value '0' of level de-activates this option.
 Value '1' tracks tokens locations in a degraded mode for the sake of minimal memory overhead.
 In this mode all tokens resulting from the expansion of an argument of a function-like macro have the same location.
 Value '2' tracks tokens locations completely.
 This value is the most memory hungry.
 When this option is given no argument, the default parameter value is '2'.